ImperialCollegeLondon/wsi/docs/extending_wsimod.md

 # Extending and customising WSIMOD functionality

 WSIMOD has many features built-in, but undoubtedly, to model real life scenarios, you will need to customise it to your specific needs.

 WSIMOD offers 4 ways of doing this customisation of increased complexity - and flexibility: custom orchestration, overrides, patches and custom classes.

 ## Custom orchestration

 WSIMOD allows to define the order in which the sequence of actions for each node must take place.
-The defined orchestration is provided within the `orchestration` section of the config file.
+This orchestration can be customised within the `orchestration` section of the config file.
 For example, the following orchestration will run the simulation with two actions: first it will run the `infiltrate` method of the `Groundwater` node, and then the `make_discharge` method of the `Sewer` node.

 ```yaml
 orchestration: